 There are a variety of ways landlords do credit checks.

 - Tenant screening services.
 Some landlords use tenant screening services such as e-renter.com to screen rental applicants before making a leasing decision.
-What landlords do is do a search according to a certain credit score range and the site tells them if a particular prospective tenant meets or exceeds those standards.
+What landlords do is create a search according to a certain credit score range and have the site tell them if a particular prospective tenant meets or exceeds those standards.
 Reports can also reveal bankruptcies, judgments, evictions, and other background information.

 - Landlord associations.
-There are numerous associations comprised of landlords offering credit checking services for a fee, the most popular one being the National Association of Independent Landlords.
+There are numerous associations comprised of landlords offering credit checking services for a fee.
+The most popular one is the National Association of Independent Landlords.
 The downside to choosing this process is that it counts as a “hard inquiry,” which could negatively impact your credit score.

 - Credit bureaus.
 Landowners and property managers go to the three main credit bureaus — Experian, TransUnion, and Equifax– when checking and reviewing credit reports of applicants.
 Credit checks require your consent before they are approved.